Internal Research Fund Allocations for staff

 Annual Individual Research Allowance 2014/15

 The Faculty of Law & Social Sciences has a specific amount of funding to help staff to meet research expenses for the coming academic year.
 This allowance of £1,000 is available to all research active staff, including research-only staff, in the faculty on a pro-rata basis.
+Part-time academic staff who are eligible will receive a minimum of £750.
 Please note that internal research grants are not available to those on teaching-only contracts.
 Staff will automatically be awarded their individual allocation, eligible expenses include:

 - conference attendance to present a paper or act as a discussant;